-When you take the mother's blood pressure, first tell her what you are going to do and why.
+When you take the mother's blood pressure, first tell her what you are going to do and why, and make her as comfortable and relaxed as possible.
+To avoid errors, the mother should not exercise or drink coffee for 30 minutes, and should sit at rest for 5 minutes, before you measure her blood pressure.